 The city has an astonishingly high rate of bilingual residents.
 This is not entirely surprising, though.
 They all learn French in school from a young age!

 Montréal gets its name from a variant of the words “Mont Royale,” a sort of contraction that, over time, took on the shape of one word.
 A semi-European vibe permeates some parts of the city with many cafés and patisseries to try!

-The City of Montréal sadly took down the hanging balls, a symbol of the gay village, in September 2019.
+The City of Montréal sadly took down the hanging balls in September 2019.
 The motive was to seek a new artistic chapter for the area.
-Many people were upset about the decision, wondering why anyone would desire to remove something so iconic.
+Many people were upset about the decision, wondering why anyone would desire to remove something so iconic to the area.